 Chapter Twenty-one - updated 10/01/2013

 - More on Arduino and the I2C bus, including I/O expanders and EEPROM use

 - Arduino and the touch-screen

 - Arduino and monochrome LCDs (both character and graphical)

 - Using analog input to read multiple buttons

-- Arduino and GSM cellular – part one
+- Arduino and GSM cellular – using SM5100B and Arduino Uno

-- Arduino and GSM cellular – part two
+- Arduino and GSM cellular – using SM5100B and Arduino Mega

 - Arduino and a colour LCD shield